-Dr. Jordan joined DentaQuest after six years at the Dimock Center, in Roxbury Massachusetts.
-Considered a national model for comprehensive health and human services, Dimock focuses on the integration of clinical and behavioral health, treats more than 19,000 people annually through its comprehensive programs, and is and the second largest health center in the Boston area.
-As Chief Medical Officer, she was responsible for successfully transitioning to an Electronic Medical Record system, established Dimock’s first Institutional Review Board, and led the 2012 effort to receive a $4.9 million federal Health Resource Services Administration (HRSA) grant that expanded and transformed Dimock from a health center facility to a primary medical home.
+Myechia joined DentaQuest in 2019 after twelve years at the Roxbury, Mass.-based Dimock Center.
+Considered a national model for comprehensive health and human services, Dimock focuses on the integration of clinical and behavioral health and is the second largest health center in the Boston area.
+As CEO, Myechia formed partnerships with world-class institutions, including Harvard Medical School, Beth Israel Deaconess Medical Center, and Partners HealthCare to advance person-centered care.
+Before that, Myechia served as Chief Medical Officer and successfully led transformative efforts including the switch to an electronic medical record system, establishing an Institutional Review Board, and earning a $4.9 million federal grant to become a designated primary medical home.